kalpesh299/catchme/README.md

 Created this project to do HandsOn Practice on keyevent

-* A simple web application we can use just to do some fun built with HTML, CSS, and JavaScript.
+* A simple web application we can use just to do some fun with friends built with HTML, CSS, and JavaScript.

 ## Features